adfelippe/u-doom/README.md

 The port was done for both Windows and Linux.

 ## Doom port
-I chose the [doomgeneric](https://github.com/adfelippe/doomgeneric) variant to port here since it's one of the easiest port out there, with only 5 functions to be ported, which fits perfectly with ubxlib.
+I chose the [doomgeneric](https://github.com/adfelippe/doomgeneric) variant to port here since it's one of the easiest ones out there, with only 5 functions to be ported, which fits perfectly with ubxlib.
 These are the functions that must be ported:
 * DG_Init
 * DG_DrawFrame
 * DG_SleepMs